What Makes a Good Twitch Offline Banner?

 If you collaborate with other content creators, try to host each other when you are offline.
 This will help grow your channels together.
 You are able to set up hosting options in your channel settings.

-Here are nine great examples of offline Twitch banners that may give you inspiration for your design:
+Here are ten great examples of offline Twitch banners that may give you inspiration for your design: